Colyton

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Colyton's median income among taxpayers was $51,775 in financial year 2023, according to the latest ATO data aggregated by AreaSearch.
-The average income stood at $56,048 during this period.
-In comparison, Greater Sydney had a median income of $60,817 and an average income of $83,003 in the same year.
-Based on Wage Price Index growth of 8.86% from financial year 2023 to September 2025, current estimates for Colyton's median income would be approximately $56,362 and the average income would be around $61,014.
-According to Census 2021 data, incomes in Colyton rank modestly, with household, family, and personal incomes all between the 30th and 37th percentiles.
-In terms of earnings profile, 35.7% of Colyton's population (3,261 individuals) fall within the $1,500 - $2,999 income range, which is similar to the surrounding region where 30.9% occupy this bracket.
-Housing affordability pressures are severe in Colyton, with only 80.1% of income remaining after housing costs, ranking at the 34th percentile.
+The suburb of Colyton's income level is below the national average according to the latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Colyton is $51,775 and the average income stands at $56,048.
+In comparison, Greater Sydney's median income is $60,817 and average income is $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Colyton would be approximately $56,362 (median) and $61,014 (average) as of September 2025.
+According to the 2021 Census, household, family, and personal incomes in Colyton rank modestly, between the 30th and 37th percentiles.
+The largest segment comprises 35.7% earning $1,500 - $2,999 weekly (3,261 residents), which mirrors regional levels where 30.9% occupy this bracket.
+Housing affordability pressures are severe in Colyton, with only 80.1% of income remaining, ranking at the 34th percentile.

 Frequently Asked Questions - Income